Saracul-Veaceslav/Trading_Bot/NewKnowledgeBase.md

 - Periodically audit the project for redundant files, especially after major refactoring or bug fixing cycles
 - Test files with alternative implementations (like test_config_fixed.py) should eventually be merged back into the main test files
 - Keep a comprehensive changelog that documents cleanup activities to help team members understand what was removed and why
 - Document knowledge gained during cleanup in a knowledge base to prevent future accumulation of similar technical debt

+## Project Maintenance

+- Regularly clean up temporary scripts and utilities once they've served their purpose
+- Use tools like `find` to identify potential duplicate or deprecated files
+- Keep project structure clean by removing temporary files immediately after their use
+- Document the purpose of utility scripts to make it clear when they can be safely removed
+- Consider using version control branches for experimental changes rather than creating separate "fix" scripts
+- Run tests after cleanup to ensure no dependencies were accidentally removed
+- Use symbolic links cautiously as they can create apparent duplication in directory listings
+- Monitor test directory structure for potential test file duplication
+- Be consistent in test file naming to help identify related tests (e.g., test_*.py, test_*_bva.py, pytest_*.py)
+- When fixing tests, integrate the fixes directly rather than creating separate fixed versions
+- Maintain a clear distinction between utility scripts (to keep) and temporary fix scripts (to eventually remove)